How do I Decide On a Concept for my Restaurant

 - What is the price range I am going to offer?

 Can the Restaurants be classified?Of Course, the Restaurants can and should be categorized.
-Only when you know the classifications, you can pick from the list as to how your Restaurant should be and that will mark the starting point for your success.
+Only when you know the classifications, you can pick from the list as to how your Restaurant should be, and that will mark the starting point for your success.
 In general, Restaurants can be categorized as,

 - Casual and